nastasiakossia/meeting-analytics-system/README.md

 ## Notes
 - The project demonstrates data analysis through SQL, not machine learning
-- Focus is on query design, relational thinking, and system integration
+- Focus is on query design, relational thinking and system integration

 ## Author